michalrus/interview/README.md

   * add pretty pictures to this README.md from Wikipedia? =)

-  * various `FIXME`s in the code, using the Reader monad, Data.Set instead of List etc.
+  * various `FIXME`s in the code, using the State monad, Data.Set instead of List etc.

   * add code auto-formatter and Unicode symbols,